-Rupert Willoughby is an historian and Classicist, a lecturer on the national circuit, a poet, a father and a committed outdoor swimmer with a passion for castles, lakes and uncovering the layers of the past.
+Rupert Willoughby is a freelance historian, Latin-whisperer and impresario of ancient Greeks, with a passion for castles, lakes and uncovering the layers of the past.

-Rupert is also an itinerant Classics master and has taught in a series of prestigious prep schools, including Ludgrove, Arnold House, Thomas’s Kensington, St Paul’s Cathedral School, Summer Fields and Elstree.
+Rupert is a graduate with First Class Honours from the University of London, where he immersed himself in the ‘Byzantine’, or medieval Greek Empire.
+In his capacity as an itinerant Classics master, he has taught in a series of prestigious prep schools, including Ludgrove, Arnold House, Thomas’s Kensington, St Paul’s Cathedral School, Summer Fields and Elstree.

 He has published numerous articles, contributes regular obituaries to The Daily Telegraph, undertakes private research commissions, occasionally broadcasts to the nation and is an experienced lecturer (accredited to The Arts Society), with an extensive practice both at home and abroad.